MapsPeople/docs/collections/_web/v4/upgrade_guide.md

 ## Initialization

-How to initiale the SDK has changed.
+How to initialize the SDK has changed.
 In version 3 of the SDK, MapsIndoors could be initialized directly with the Google Maps map object.
 In version 4 the map object is created for you by the `mapView`.
 You must create a `mapView` either as `GoogleMap` or `MapBox` and hand this `mapView` to MapsIndoors.
 You can retrieve the created instance of the map using `mapsIndoors.getMap();`.

 ### V3